juju/docs/src/en/developer-getting-started.md

 isn't covered or you would like to make your own spin on an existing charm, you will discover all the tools and information you need here.

+For an example of a community-driven charm development project see the [OpenStack Charm Guide][upstream-openstack-charms].

 ## Requirements

   - **A Juju controller**: If you have not used Juju before, it's